-CES expects 2022 capital expenditures to be approximately \$40.0 million, of which \$20.0 million is maintenance and \$20.0 million is earmarked for expansion.
-CES plans to continue its disciplined and prudent approach to capital expenditures in 2022 and will adjust its plans as required to support growth throughout the divisions.
+CES expects 2022 capital expenditures to be approximately \$40.0 million, of which \$20.0 million is maintenance and \$20.0 million is earmarked for expansion, excluding amounts related to business acquisitions.
+CES plans to continue its disciplined and prudent approach to capital expenditures in 2022 and will adjust its plans as required to support growth throughout divisions.